openstack-archive/sahara/doc/source/userdoc/features.rst

 the Node Group or Node Group Template.
 By default an empty list is used that will result in using the default security group.

-Sahara may also create a security group for instances in node group automatically.
+Sahara may also create a security group for instances in the node group automatically.
 This security group will only have open ports which are required by instance processes or the Sahara engine.
-This option is useful for development and secured from outside environments, but for production environments it is recommended to control security group policy manually.
+This option is useful for development and secured from outside environments, but for production environments it is recommended to control the security group policy manually.

 Heat Integration
 ----------------